Phantom Thread (soundtrack): Background and recording

 The album was recorded in London at RAK Studios and AIR Studios.
-It was recorded with the Royal Philharmonic Orchestra, conducted by Robert Ziegler, and the London Contemporary Orchestra, conducted by Robert Ames.
+The sessions included the Royal Philharmonic Orchestra, conducted by Robert Ziegler, and the London Contemporary Orchestra, conducted by Robert Ames.
 Greenwood also enlisted a string quartet, which appears on four of the album's tracks.
 At one point, Greenwood recorded with an orchestra of 60 strings, his largest to date.
-The score also features a cimbalom, which is used to characterise Alma, and is supposed to allude to her presumed origin from an Eastern European country.
+The score also features a cimbalom, which is used to characterise Alma, and is supposed to allude to her presumably Eastern European origins.
 The album was mixed and mastered at Abbey Road Studios.
-Ultimately, the soundtrack is featured prominently in the film, with nearly 90 minutes of music appearing during the film's 130-minute runtime.
-The film also features music selected by Anderson, namely classical pieces by Claude Debussy, Franz Schubert, Johannes Brahms, Gabriel Fauré and Hector Berlioz.
+The soundtrack features prominently in the film, with nearly 90 minutes of music during the film's 130-minute runtime.
+The film also features music Anderson selected by Claude Debussy, Franz Schubert, Johannes Brahms, Gabriel Fauré, and Hector Berlioz.

 Release and promotion

 On 1 February 2017, Focus Features officially announced that Greenwood was scoring Anderson's upcoming film.
 On 26 October 2017, Greenwood shared the sheet music for the film's title theme.
 The album details were announced on 21 December 2017, and "House of Woodcock" was released the same day.
 The album was released digitally on 12 January 2018, followed by a CD release on 9 February 2018 and a vinyl LP release on 21 April 2018 (Record Store Day).

 The DVD and Blu-ray releases of Phantom Thread included early demos of Greenwood's score.

 The score was first performed on 31 January 2018 by the London Contemporary Orchestra during the film's preview screening at the Royal Festival Hall in London.
 Anderson and Greenwood were in attendance and were interviewed by film critic Mark Kermode.
 On 24 and 25 February 2018, the score was performed by the Wordless Music Orchestra and the London Contemporary Orchestra at the Brooklyn Academy of Music's Howard Gilman Opera House in Brooklyn, New York.
 On 2 March 2018, the score was again performed by the Wordless Music Orchestra and the London Contemporary Orchestra at The Theatre at Ace Hotel in Los Angeles, California, with Greenwood and Anderson in attendance.